- About Pixie

 If your cluster fails any checks, you may still proceed with installation, but it is unlikely that Pixie will work on your cluster.

-Create a deployment key from the admin page or by running:
+Create a deployment key following the directions here.

 Note: The extracted YAMls does not include manifests for each sub-component of Pixie.
 It includes manifests for etcd, NATS and the cloud-connector service which downloads the manifests for the necessary services and daemonsets.